Top Ten Tips Disclaimer

 Witnesses giving testimony will first have to give identifying information to verify their identity.
 The nature of such information is explained and, if necessary, modified by the hearing officer.

-The hearing officer will inform the parties that they have the right to request that witnesses be placed "under the rule".
+The hearing officer will inform the parties that they have the right to request that witnesses be placed "under the rule" (sequestered somewhere else where they cannot hear the testimony of others).
 Of course, a party may not be excluded from any portion of the hearing.

 The hearing officer must also remind parties that they may not prompt their witnesses or refer to documents not previously disclosed to the other party.